inBeat/inbeat-website/content/top-influencers/tiktok/journalists/_index.md

 ---
-title: Top 10 Journalists TikTok Influencers In 2022
+title: Top 10 Journalists TikTok Influencers In 2023
 description: >-
-  Find top journalists TikTok influencers in 2022.
-Most popular hashtags: #biden #nepali #duet.
+  Find top journalists TikTok influencers in 2023.
+Most popular hashtags: #tiktok #fyp #trumpimpeachment.
 platform: TikTok
-hits: 117
+hits: 107
-text_top: Analyze the top-rated TikTok accounts on inBeat.
+text_top: See the top-rated TikTok accounts on inBeat.
-text_bottom: Our search engine has 117 TikTok influencers like this for you to collaborate.
+text_bottom: Our database aggregates 107 TikTok influencers like this for you to contact.
 profiles:
   - username: "pallavijaiswal28"
     fullname: >-